NYCPlanning/db-pluto/README.md

 + [MapPLUTO](https://edm-publishing.nyc3.digitaloceanspaces.com/db-pluto/latest/output/mappluto/mappluto.zip)
 + [PLUTO Corrections](https://edm-publishing.nyc3.cdn.digitaloceanspaces.com/db-pluto/latest/output/pluto_corrections.zip)

-(Note: for official publication of PLUTO related data products, please check [Bytes of the Big Apple](https://www1.nyc.gov/site/planning/data-maps/open-data.page))
+Please go to NYC Planning's [Bytes of the Big Apple](https://www1.nyc.gov/site/planning/data-maps/open-data.page) to download the offical versions of PLUTO and MapPLUTO
 ## __About PLUTO__

 The Primary Land Use Tax Lot Output (PLUTO) **reports tax lot and building characteristics, and geographic/political/administrative districts at the tax lot level** from data maintained by the Department of City Planning (DCP), Department of Finance (DOF), Department of Citywide Administrative Services (DCAS), and Landmarks Preservation Commission (LPC).